The Removal Of Magic Markers On Photocopied Documents

 7. Acidaldehyde 8.
 Ethanol/methanol 9.
 Hexane

 Several different means of extraction were tried.
-First was with their agent on a swab, then in a bath, last we tried in an agitated bath.
+First was with their agent on a swab, then in a bath, and last we tried in an agitated bath.
 Several different methods yielded results but the best method was methanol in a bath.
 Most of the others were too harsh on the paper or removed the toner deposits as well.
 The documents were left to “soak” in the bath for about 24 hours.
 Then fresh methanol was added and checked for its activity 24 hours later.
 The new methanol had done very little to extract any more marker than the original.
 The text could be viewed in some spots but not in others.
 The critical entry was barely legible.

 About 3 months later a similar case appeared with the same set of circumstances except this was a case actually in litigation.
 This time methanol worked the best and after 2 days of soaking in methanol the entries could all be read clearly.

 Different markers have different solubility properties and this is why sometimes a better solvent can be found.
-The important thing is that the solvent not harm the paper or the underlying toner.
+The important thing is that the solvent does not harm the paper or the underlying toner.
 Once it has been established as safe it should be OK to experiment with on the important areas.

 (Click for pdf version)